Towards computing the harmonic-measure distribution function for the middle-thirds Cantor set: Introduction

-In~\cite{gswc}, the planar domains of interest were chosen to be a particular class of multiply connected slit domain, i.e. unbounded domains in the complex plane whose boundary components consist of a finite number of finite-length linear segments lying on the real axis.
-Indeed, this choice of planar domain was motivated in part by the middle-thirds Cantor set.
 Whilst it is important to point out that there is now reliable software available to compute the prime function based on the analysis of Crowdy \textit{et al.}~\cite{ckgn}, the number of computational operations needed to be executed is relatively high for domains with many boundary components such as those which will be considered in this paper.
 To this end, to compute $h$-functions for \textit{highly} multiply connected domains, we turn to a boundary integral equation (BIE) method which significantly reduces the number of computational operations required while also maintaining a good level of accuracy.
-The proposed method is based on a BIE with the Neumann kernel (see~\cite{Weg-Nas,Nas-ETNA}).
+The proposed method is based on a BIE with the Neumann kernel (see~\cite{Nas-ETNA,Weg-Nas}).
 The integral equation method that will be employed in this paper has also been used in the new numerical scheme for computing the prime function \cite{ckgn}.
 The integral equation has found multitudinous application in several areas, including fluid stirrers, vortex dynamics, composite materials, and conformal mappings (see~\cite{Nas-ETNA,NG18,NK} and the references cited therein).
 In particular, the integral equation has been used in~\cite{LSN17,Nvm} to compute the logarithmic and conformal capacities for the Cantor set and the Cantor dust.

-With the middle-thirds Cantor $\mathcal{C}$ set in mind, the goal herein is to numerically calculate $h$-functions in domains which effectively imitate the $h$-function associated with $\mathcal{C}$.
+With the middle-thirds Cantor $\mathcal{C}$ set in mind, the goal herein is to compute approximations to the $h$-functions in domains which effectively imitate the $h$-function associated with $\mathcal{C}$.
 As mentioned above, to imitate $\mathcal{C}$ in a practical sense, we again consider multiply connected slit domains as in \cite{gswc}, but significantly increase the number of boundary components by successively removing the middle-third portion of each slit, and then calculate the corresponding $h$-functions.
 We also use the computed values of these $h$-functions to study numerically their asymptotic behavior.
-The calculation of such $h$-functions, together with their asymptotic features, was motivated by the list of open problems in Snipes \& Ward \cite{SnipWard16}.
+The calculation of such $h$-functions, together with their asymptotic features, is motivated by the list of open problems in Snipes \& Ward \cite{SnipWard16}.

 Computing the $h$-function requires solving a Dirichlet BVP in the domain $\Omega_m$, which is not an easy task since the boundary of the domain consists of the slits $I_1,\ldots,I_m$ and hence the solution of the BVP admits singularities at the slit endpoints.
 Since the Dirichlet BVP is invariant under conformal mapping, one way to overcome such a difficulty is to map the domain $\Omega_m$ onto another domain with a simpler geometry.
 We therefore appeal to the iterative method presented in~\cite{NG18} to numerically compute an unbounded preimage domain $G_m$ bordered by smooth Jordan curves.
 We will summarize the construction of this preimage domain in \S\ref{sec:pre} below.